astropy/astropy-benchmarks/README.rst

 astropy-benchmarks repository.
 You do not need to add any result files for the benchmarks - we have machines that automatically do this every night.

-A bit more detailed howto to run the benchmarks locally to check performance improvements is written up in the `following document <https://docs.google.com/document/d/1AoPBAbD8DiDVEM6HuOtPKekN3phtcCF4Qk6pxZ0ID-w/edit?usp=sharing>`__.

 Notes to maintainers
 --------------------